What causes an MC application to fail?

 Incomplete OP-1 trips up applicants who skip the tariff section (required for property carriers), the HHG arbitration section (required for household-goods movers), or the broker bond confirmation (required for brokers).

-The 21-day window is when the BOC-3 + insurance need to land.
-The FMCSA reviews on day 22; if either is missing, the authority does not activate — the application doesn't fail outright, but authority sits in PENDING until the missing items are filed.
+The 20-day window that runs from the FMCSA Register notice is when the BOC-3 + insurance need to land (49 CFR §365.109T).
+If either is missing when FMCSA completes its review, the authority does not activate - the application doesn't fail outright, but authority sits in PENDING until the missing items are filed.

 Public protests are rare but block activation when they happen.
 A protest typically comes from a competitor or a creditor with standing; resolving it requires either withdrawal of the protest or a hearing before the authority can activate.